-This Warrant replaces in part that certain Amended and Restated Warrant to Purchase Common Shares originally issued by the Corporation to Veritas Permian II, LLC, a Delaware limited liability company (the "Original Holder"), pursuant to the terms of that certain Purchase and Sale Agreement, dated as of November 16, 2021, between the Corporation, the Original Holder and the other sellers party thereto, and subsequently transferred to the Holder.
+This Warrant replaces in part that certain Amended and Restated Warrant Covered Person will also be considered a Covered Person for purposes of this Policy.
+Also included are any persons or entities, including trusts, corporations, partnerships or associations, whose decisions are directed, influenced or controlled by a Covered Person.
+Even after a Covered Person severs their employment or other relationship with the Company, they will continue to Purchase Common Shares originally issued by be prohibited from trading on the Corporation to Veritas Permian II, LLC, a Delaware limited liability company (the "Original Holder"), pursuant to the terms basis of that certain Purchase and Sale Agreement, dated as of November 16, 2021, between the Corporation, the Original Holder and the other sellers party thereto, and subsequently transferred to the Holder.